 However, few business expenses are as clear-cut as membership dues or professional fees.
 When expense claims include conference travel or taking a client to dinner, for example, hard proof is even more crucial.
 The Inman News article advises noting the business purpose on receipts and similar documents.

 - Ease of use.
-A well-designed mobile app can make online expense reporting fast and easy.
+A well-designed mobile web app for expenses can make online expense reporting fast and easy.
 When entering an expense, the app can prompt an employee to enter the date, amount, expense type and project or client code, along with a description of the business purpose.
 With business meals, for example, an app can log the names of those present or the subject discussed.

 - Incentives for compliance.
-Employees have strong incentives to log expense claims as they go; it’s easier than waiting until the end of a business trip to compile an expense report, and it speeds up the reimbursement process, putting money back in their pocket.
+Employees have strong incentives to log expense claims as they go; it’s easier than waiting until the end of a business trip to compile an expense report, and it speeds up the expense reimbursement process, putting money back in their pocket.

 When it comes to the IRS, even the most obvious expense claims require proof.
 Mobile online expense reporting tools can help your organization capture and store this documentation, saving time and hassle in the event of an IRS audit.